testflows/TestFlows-WebSite/source/handbook/index.md

 ## Checking Covering Array

-The [CoveringArray.check() function] can be used to verify that the tests inside the covering array cover all possible `t-way` interactions at least once, and thus meet the definition of a covering array.
+The [CoveringArray.check() function] can be used to verify that the tests inside the covering array cover all possible `t-way` interactions at least once and thus meet the definition of a covering array.

 For example,